-- determine and implement monetary policy in pursuit of price stability and full employment - foster the stability of the financial system - support a secure, stable and efficient payments system - deliver efficient and effective banking services to the Australian Government - provide secure and reliable Australian banknotes.
+- determine and implement monetary policy in pursuit of price stability and full employment - · foster the stability of the financial system - · support a secure, stable and efficient payments system - · deliver efficient and effective banking services to the Australian Government - provide secure and reliable Australian banknotes.

 The Bank's mission is to promote the economic welfare of the Australian people through our monetary and financial policies and operations.
 Our vision is to be a world-leading central bank that is trusted for our analysis, service delivery and policies.
-As part of its strategic plan, the Bank has six strategic focus areas, which are outlined further in the Bank's Corporate Plan for 2020/21 to 2023/24.1 The most important focus area is for the Bank to support the Australian economy in the wake of the COVID-19 pandemic.
+As part of our strategic plan, the Bank has six focus areas, which are outlined further in the Bank's Corporate Plan for 2021/22 to 2024/25.1 The most important of these is for the Bank to continue to support the Australian economy in the wake of the COVID-19 pandemic.
 The other focus areas strengthen the capability of the Bank to deliver on its mission and key objectives successfully.
 The pursuit of our mission is also supported by our core values of promoting the public interest, integrity, excellence, intelligent inquiry and respect.